CSC207-UofT/course-project-time/phase2/design_document.md

 In phase 2, when the GUI was added in, it was easy to organize the code by having all classes and interfaces related to the GUI in the `gui` package which represents the view.
-Since we were utilizing the MVVM pattern for the frontend, we then decided to seperate the classes into `view`, `viewmodel`, and a `utility` package with helper classes. `model` was left out as we were using the gateway classes directly as our `model` in the MVVM pattern.
+Since we were utilizing the MVVM pattern for the frontend, we then decided to separate the classes into `view`, `viewmodel`, and a `utility` package with helper classes. `model` was left out as we were using the gateway classes directly as our `model` in the MVVM pattern.